 Share information about barrier island beach nesting bird conservation with Eastern Shore visitors (May - August).

 - Seagrass Restoration

 Be a part of the largest seagrass restoration project in the world!
-Volunteer snorkelers needed from late May to early June to help collect eelgrass seeds.
+Volunteer snorkelers are needed each year from late May to early June to help collect eelgrass seeds.

 Contact Jennifer Dalke, volunteer coordinator, at email@example.com or (434) 951-0572 for more information.

 On Saturday, April 1, the Virginia Chapter partnered with Fairfax County Park Authority in Northern Virginia to host the largest volunteer event TNC VA has ever had - no fooling!

 The goal of the cleanup was to keep trash and debris out of waterways that flow into the Chesapeake Bay.
 654 volunteers give nearly 1,600 hours of service at 9 different parks.